vootbd/devops/README.md

 ## Task 1
-Create a full project with code, deployment yaml and jenkinsfile in a github/gitlab/bitbucket repository.
+Create a full project with code, deployment YAML and Jenkinsfile in a GitHub/Gitlab/Bitbucket repository.

-Source should be php laravel latest code.
-You will take that code and make 2 dockerfile to create 2 docker image that displays following static html pages,
+The source should be php Laravel's latest code.
+You will take that code and make 2 docker file to create 2 docker images that displays the following static HTML pages,

 App 1 browser output: Hello I am App 1
 App 2 browser output: Hello I am App 2

-Host these docker images in your dockerhub account publicly.
-Create separate kubernetes deployment, configmap, service yaml files.
-Service should be nodeport.
+Host these docker images in your docker hub account publicly.
+Create separate kubernetes deployment, config map, and service YAML files.
+Service should be node port.

-Include a nginx deployment that will serve app1 or app2 based on api address.
-Use nginx official image and mount configmap to change configuration. http://nodeip:nodeport/app1 displays app1 http://nodeip:nodeport/app2 displays app2
+Include an Nginx deployment that will serve app1 or app2 based on the API address.
+Use the nginx official image and mount config map to change the configuration. http://nodeip:nodeport/app1 displays app1 http://nodeip:nodeport/app2 displays app2

 Deploy these applications in a lightweight kubernetes distribution of your choice.
 Kind, minikube, k3s, k0s.
-Cluster should be 1 master and 2 nodes.
+The cluster should be 1 master and 2 nodes.
 Force app1 in node1 and app2 in node2 with node labels or taints/tolerations, nginx can stay anywhere.
-Use configmaps for any environment variables.
+Use config maps for any environment variables.

-Create a docker compose file that runs a jenkins container.
-Create 2 jenkinsfile that builds and deploys these 2 applications into your choice of lightweight cluster in your local machine.
+Create a docker-compose file that runs a Jenkins container.
+Create 2 Jenkins files that builds and deploys these 2 applications into your choice of lightweight cluster in your local machine.
-Your solution should include step by step instruction to setup lightweight kubernetes distribution, Your solution should include how to setup 2 jenkins pipelines that use jenkinsfile from your public repository.
+Your solution should include step-by-step instructions to setup lightweight kubernetes distribution, Your solution should include how to setup 2 Jenkins pipelines that use Jenkinsfile from your public repository.

 Your solution should include how to customize kubernetes deployment files to use docker